nervosnetwork/rfcs/rfcs/0000-universal-asset-notation/0000-universal-asset-notation.md

 - `<path>` is a pair of bridge symbol and chain symbol, connected by a single dot `.`.
 - `<asset-symbol>` is a upper-case abbreviation of the asset, e.g. `BTC` for bitcoin, `CKB` for CKByte.
 - `<chain-symbol>` is a lower-case abbreviation of the source chain where the asset resided before came through the path, e.g. `eth` for the Ethereum chain, `ckb` for the CKB chain.
 Note the source chain may be different from the issuance chain of the asset.
-- `<bridge-symbol>` is a lower-case abbreviation of the bridge through which the asset came, e.g. `fb` for assets moved by Forcebridge.
+- `<bridge-symbol>` is a lower-case abbreviation of the bridge through which the asset came, e.g. `fb` for assets moved by Force Bridge.

 Examples: